Sandra Bernhard: Career

 She appeared as herself on Will & Grace, in an episode where the title characters spuriously bid on Bernhard's Manhattan apartment in an attempt to become friendly with her.
 When their ruse is exposed, Bernhard rants at them, with the sounds of a blender (she was having a smoothie made) blotting out supposed obscenities.
 She briefly returned as herself two years later.

 Bernhard returned to Broadway in 1998 with the show I'm Still Here...
 Damn It!, recorded for a live comedy album.
-She was pregnant at the time, and gave birth to daughter Cicely Yasin Bernhard on July 4, 1998.
+She was pregnant at the time, and gave birth to a daughter, Cicely, on July 4, 1998.
 She returned to New York in 2006 with the off-Broadway show Everything Bad & Beautiful.
 The CD of the show, released by indie label Breaking Records, was lauded as one of her best.
-That year she also hosted the first season of the reality competition show The Search for the Funniest mother in America on Nick at Nite.
+That year she also hosted the first season of the reality competition show The Search for the Funniest Mother in America on Nick at Nite.
 2007 saw the debut of her one-woman show Plan B from Outer Space, and the inclusion of her Hanukkah-themed song "Miracle of Lights", which she co-wrote with Mitchell Kaplan, in the Breaking Records compilation album Breaking For the Holidays.
 She toured Plan B through 2008 and performed "Miracle of Lights" on some morning shows in New York.

 Bernhard was a featured guest singer with children's artist Dan Zanes on the Family Dance album's "Thrift Shop".
 In an interview with Howard Stern, she revealed that she was originally offered the role of Miranda Hobbes on the TV show Sex and the City, but opted out owing to the "terrible" original script and small paycheck.
 In 2013, it was announced that she would join the cast of ABC Family's Switched at Birth with Glee's Max Adler, where she would play an art professor on the season 3 opener in January 2014.
 In 2015, she began hosting a radio show, Sandyland, on Sirius XM's Radio Andy.

 In 2015, she made her first appearance as the recurring character of Joedth ("Joe") in season 4 of 2 Broke Girls.
-From 2018 until 2021, she played Nurse Judy on FX's POSE, a show based on queer and trans ball culture in Manhattan inspired by the documentary Paris Is Burning.
+From 2018 until 2021, she played Nurse Judy on FX's Pose, a show based on queer and trans ball culture in Manhattan inspired by the documentary Paris Is Burning.
+In 2025, she appeared in Severance as Cecily, a nurse.